joaomj/joaomj/README.md

 * **Business Problem:** House Rocket's business model consists of purchasing and reselling properties through a digital platform.
 The data scientist is responsible for developing an online dashboard to help the CEO company overview properties available on House Rocket's portfolio and find the best business opportunities.
 * **Solution:** I specified which properties are recommendable to purchase or not, considering region, median price, and season.
 I developed an online dashboard on the Heroku platform, making it easy for the CEO to perform data visualization, helping to choose the business decisions to get a high profit.
 * **Business Result:** On the best option, the company must buy 11877 properties resulting in a US$1,420,125,681.90 profit.
 The profit with the business analysis of the real estate project will probably be 30% of invested value.
-The CEO can access an online [dashboard](https://p001-eda-real-estate.herokuapp.com/)
+The CEO can access an online [dashboard](https:/***)
 * **Project**: [**Exploratory Data Analysis**](https://github.com/joaomj/House-Rocket-Analytics)

 ---

 ### Curiosities about me:

+x

-Professional with six years of experience working in a large company focused on information technology and services.
+//Professional with six years of experience working in a large company focused on information technology and services.

-Solid knowledge in Understanding and solving problems, Oracle EBS and Oracle Database (creation of users, service accounts, and account changes), Prioritizing demands, and Continuous learning of new technologies.
+//Solid knowledge in Understanding and solving problems, Oracle EBS and Oracle Database (creation of users, service accounts, and account changes), Prioritizing demands, and Continuous learning of new technologies.

 * **Areas of Interest:** Data Science, MLOps, Financial Analysis (stocks) and History.
 * Bachelor degree in Computer Science through Sao Paulo State University (UNESP).